Popeye The Sailor

 Tropes Used By Popeye:

-Olive OylPopeye's love interest and frequent Distressed Damsel.
+Olive OylPopeye's love interest and frequent Damsel in Distress.
 Olive is a very fickle being, who keeps going between liking Popeye and liking Bluto, despite the loyalty from both of them.

 Tropes used by Olive: